Magic Is Gross 2: Devil

-Caution: This Sex Story contains strong sexual content, including mt/ft, ft/ft, Teenagers, Consensual, Magic, Mind Control, Lesbian, Fiction, School, Paranormal, Sharing, Group Sex, Orgy, First, Oral Sex, Transformation,
+Caution: This Sex Story contains strong sexual content, including mt/ft, ft/ft, Teenagers, Consensual, Drunk/Drugged, Magic, Mind Control, Lesbian, Fiction, School, Paranormal, Sharing, Group Sex, Orgy, First, Oral Sex, Transformation,

 “Well it’s not a just a game anymore,” Leanne murmured as the woman rose up between them.
 Leanne saw that slut from four days ago: the black haired bimbo in the shredded jeans and greasy t-shirt.
 The clothes were gone.
 Flawless skin was dappled by moonlight.
 Perky breasts rose from her chest, standing as tall and confident as their bearer.
 Her perfect eyes scanned over Leanne as soft lips easily curled into a sarcastic smile.
 Leanne’s stomach turned.
 Goosebumps skittered up over her skin.